bryanyong98/FHIR-Patient-Record-Viewer/README.md

 # FHIR Patient Record Viewer
-This application enables doctors to view and monitor the patient records fetched from the server for further analytical purposes.
+This Java application enables doctors to view and monitor the patient records fetched from the server for further analytical purposes.

 <br/>